 Caroline’s experience in the nonprofit sector includes a range of social impact organizations including: Save the Children, Alzheimer’s Association, Arthritis Foundation, AARP, Horizons, and the Circle of Care, among others.
 She has also served on the boards of multiple nonprofits.

-Caroline’s passion is helping organizations and individuals own their stories, find their voices and make an impact.
-In addition to her marketing work, she builds on this passion as a bestselling author, inspirational speaker and coach.
+Caroline’s passion is helping purpose-driven organizations tell their stories clearly and with impact.
+And helping individuals connect to purpose-filled lives.
+In addition to her marketing & communications work, she builds on this passion as a bestselling author, inspirational speaker, and coach.
 Her award-winning, pre-teen fiction trilogy The Trebor Tales brings to life the power of community and connecting to something bigger than ourselves.
-Her upcoming adult, non-fiction book How to Connect to a Life You Love releases later this year.
+Her upcoming adult, non-fiction book How to Connect to a Life You Love releases soon!

 Skye Cornell is the Director of Nonprofit Consulting at Social Venture Partners Connecticut.